Chang Lih Kang: Political career

 Chang Lih Kang joined Parti Keadilan Rakyat shortly after he graduated from university and made his debut in the 2008 General Election.
 He won the Teja state seat with a 175 vote majority.
 He would go on to defend the seat with a larger majority in 2013.
 In 2018, Chang decided to contest for the Tanjong Malim parliamentary seat, which was a Barisan Nasional stronghold and would go on and win the seat with a 5,000 over majority.

 Chang was appointed as a Vice President of PKR by Anwar Ibrahim in 2018.
 In the 2022 party election, he would go on and contest and successfully got elected as one of the Vice Presidents of PKR after securing 34,939 votes, finishing second behind Amirudin Shari, thus making him the highest ranked ethnic Chinese and fourth highest position in the party.

-In the 2022 general election, Chang Lih Kang successfully retained his Tanjung Malim federal seat, albeit with a smaller majority against Malaysian Chinese Association Deputy President Mah Hang Soon.
-Following the appointment of Anwar Ibrahim as the 10th Prime Minister of Malaysia, Chang was appointed as Minister of Science, Technology and Innovation (Malaysia).
+In the 2022 general election, Chang Lih Kang successfully retained his Tanjong Malim federal seat, albeit with a smaller majority against Malaysian Chinese Association Deputy President Mah Hang Soon.
+Following the appointment of Anwar Ibrahim as the 10th Prime Minister of Malaysia, Chang was appointed as the Minister of Science, Technology and Innovation of Malaysia.

 Minister of Science, Technology and Innovation

 In his capacity as minister, Chang Lih Kang launched the Hydrogen Economy and Technology Roadmap (HETR), which is set to address the 3 critical energy challenges - reliability, affordability and sustainability.
-The roadmap is a dynamic blueprint for new technologies and innovations in energy transition, embracing the potential of the hydrogen economy.
+The roadmap is a blueprint for new technologies and innovations in energy transition, embracing the potential of the hydrogen economy.

 In August 2023, Chang said the Ekonomi Malaysia Madani plan is a strategic approach drive innovation in the country, in which he sets out the aim for a gross expenditure on Research & Development (GERD) of 3.5% by 2030 and aims for Malaysia to rank among the top 20 in the Global Innovation Index (GII) by 2025.